eh-munna/bit-by-bit/README.md

 ## **How to Use the Bit By Bit**

 Each branch corresponds to a distinct learning topic or concept.
-Branches are organized using a naming convention such as [branch number].[sub-branch number].
-For example, code for Branch-1 Sub-1 is located in the `1.1` branch.
+Branches are named using the convention [topicName]\_[subTopicNumber].
+For example, code for Redux Subtopic 1.1 is located in the `redux_1.1` branch.

 Follow the steps below to run different branches on your local machine: